 - BI ensures distribution of scholarships across MSc programmes.

 - All candidates will be assessed according to the ECTS scale.
 Applicants with international bachelor's degrees will have their grades converted to the ECTS scale.

 - Other factors that may influence awarding could be other academic achievements, GMAT/GRE/CAT scores, extracurricular achievements, and special personal achievements.

 - Scholarship offers are not sent with offers of admission.
 You will receive the offer of admission first.

 - Scholarship offers will be sent to selected candidates throughout the admission cycle.

 - Scholarship offers must be accepted by the date indicated on the offer.
 Scholarships not accepted by the deadline will be withdrawn/cancelled and awarded to another candidate.

 - All scholarships will be awarded by the end of April with the exception of the A. Wilhelmsen Foundation Scholarship and the BI-Luiss Joint Master in Marketing Scholarship which are awarded later in the spring.

 Scholarship decisions cannot be appealed.

 All candidates must meet academic progression requirements to maintain their scholarship.
 Detailed requirements are included in the Scholarship Agreement.

 - Full study progression (30 ECTS) in each semester.

 - Minimum cumulative GPA of a "B" on the BI ECTS scale after completion of each academic semester.

 - Candidates who are awarded the Women in Finance and Tech Master Scholarship must be prepared to be "BI Ambassadors", acting as spokespeople, assisting in recruitment efforts, and promoting a good study environment.
 Scholarship recipients will be informed about responsibilities during the academic year.

 - You may apply for more than one scholarship; however, BI Norwegian Business School will award only one scholarship per applicant.

 - Awarded scholarships are tied to a specific academic programme at a designated campus and cannot be transferred.

-- International candidates who are eligible for a student loan in Norway from Lånekassen (180 ECTS bachelor’s degree from a Norwegian educational institution) will be considered as domestic applicants for the BI Presidential Scholarship and therefore do not qualify for the stipend towards living costs.
+- International candidates who are eligible for a student loan in Norway from Lånekassen (180 ECTS bachelor’s degree from a Norwegian educational institution) will be considered as domestic applicants for scholarship purposes and therefore do not qualify for stipends towards living costs.